Brite Payments Casino without CRUKS: Safety & Legality in Germany

 What happens if my bank blocks Brite payments?

-Is using Brite free for the player?
+Is the use of Brite free of charge for the player?